peterhinch/micropython-async/v3/docs/DRIVERS.md

 # 4. Interfacing pushbuttons

-The `primitives.pushbutton` module provides the `Pushbutton` class.
-This is a generalisation of `Switch` to support normally open or normally closed switches connected to ground or 3V3.
-Can run a `callable` on on press, release, double-click or long press events.
+The `primitives.pushbutton` module provides the `Pushbutton` class for use with simple mechanical, spring-loaded push buttons.
+This class is a generalisation of the `Switch` class. `Pushbutton` supports open or normally closed buttons connected to ground or 3V3.
+To a human, pushing a button is seen as a single event, but the micro-controller sees voltage changes corresponding to two
+events: press and release.
+A long button press adds the component of time and a double-click appears as four voltage changes.
+The asynchronous `Pushbutton` class provides the logic required to handle these user interactions by monitoring these events over time.

+Instances of this class can run a `callable` on on press, release, double-click or long press events.

 ## 4.1 Pushbutton class